leoschmoll/Tableau-Project/README.md

 -------

+## Troubleshooting Process

 ####  Theme and Colors.
 The theme selected to apply to this project is Dark.
 So for base colors I've chosen dark gray (#777777), a very light gray (#f5f5f5), and lastly for customs colors I've   chosen green (#03c4a1) and, to contrast, a pink (#c52a87)

-This project has three phases:
+This solution has three phases:

 ####  Phase 1.
 Data Prepaparation
   - Step 1: Collect Data.